Graph Foundation Models: Concepts, Opportunities and Challenges: Challenges and Future Directions

 \subsubsection{Data Quantity and Quality}

 The improvements in data quantity and data quality are the key factors contributing to the effectiveness of foundation models~\cite{bommasani2021opportunities}.
 At present, there is still a limited amount of open-source large-scale graph data~\cite{hu2020open,khatua2023igb}, and each dataset is primarily concentrated in a single domain.
 This poses a challenge to learn graph foundation models for diverse data domains.
-Hence, it is necessary to collect and organize a unified, massive dataset that covers graph data and related corpora across different domains.
-Additionally, if the graph data are noisy, incomplete, or not properly curated, it will negatively affect the performance of graph foundation models.
-To enhance the data quality of graph foundation models, efforts have been made to propose augmentation strategies from various perspectives, including graph structure learning, feature competion and label mixing, etc. However, since existing data augmentation techniques are typically tailored for individual GNN-based models, there is a need for further exploration on how to effectively augment graph data for LLM-based or GNN+LLM-based models.
+Hence, it is necessary to collect and organize a unified, massive dataset that covers graph data and related corpora across different domains. {Note that some works have constructed cross-domain datasets~\cite{li2024teg, li2024can}, which aid in developing cross-domain graph foundation models.} Additionally, if the graph data are noisy, incomplete, or not properly curated, it will negatively affect the performance of graph foundation models.
+To enhance the data quality of GFMs, efforts have been made to propose augmentation strategies from various perspectives, including graph structure learning, feature competion and label mixing, etc. However, since existing data augmentation techniques are typically tailored for individual GNN-based models, there is a need for further exploration on how to effectively augment graph data for LLM-based or GNN+LLM-based models.